AndersNusu/P5ts/README.md

 # P5ts
 Templet for P5-programming in typescript using Atom-editor

-Will write better rEADME soon
+Will write better README soon